 Central Health Equity Policy Council

-Led by community, driven by equity, grounded in trust
+Led by community, driven by advocacy, grounded in trust

-Since 2015, the Central Health Equity Policy (CHEP) Council has brought together a passionate team of community members to shape public policy.
-This group focuses on promoting health equity, especially for Travis County residents living at or below 200% of the Federal Poverty Level.
+Since 2015, the Policy Council has brought together a passionate team of community members to shape public policy.
+This group focuses on improving access to health resources, especially for Travis County residents living at or below 200% of the Federal Poverty Level.

 A place to learn, lead, and belong

-The CHEP Council is one of the most accessible spaces in Austin to gain experience in community-led policy.
-We welcome all who care about health equity, whether you’re an experienced advocate or just curious about policy work.
+The Policy Council is one of the most accessible spaces in Austin to gain experience in community-led policy.
+We welcome all who care about shaping a fairer health system, whether you’re an experienced advocate or just curious about policy work.
 Many of our most impactful contributors joined not as experts, but as people from all walks of life who cared deeply for their communities.

-If you’re interested in becoming a part of the Council’s work, you can join a committee today.
-And if you’d like to learn more about the Council, sign up for our newsletter and read on to see how our team has made, and is making, change in our community.
+If you’d like to learn more about the Policy Council, sign up for our newsletter and read on to see how our team has made, and is making, change in our community.

 A true team effort

-With CHEP, Central Health steps back so the community can step forward.
+With the Policy Council, Central Health steps back so the community can step forward.
 While Central Health provides infrastructure and coordination, our members set the agenda, lead the campaigns, and bring the vision to life.

 Unlike traditional councils, the Policy Council has no formal offices or titles.
 What we do have is a vibrant network of people—from residents and professionals to organizers, researchers, and advocates—each bringing their lived experience, expertise, and goodwill to shape policy from the ground up.

-- In 2017, our advocacy led to an update to Austin’s Smoking Ordinance, protecting the health of our most vulnerable by banning e-cigarettes.
+- Our advocacy led to an update to Austin’s Smoking Ordinance, protecting the health of our most vulnerable by banning e-cigarettes.

-- Also in 2017, we promoted a policy to support childhood development by helping guarantee 30 minutes of recess for elementary schools in Manor and Leander ISDs.
+- We promoted a policy to support childhood development by helping guarantee 30 minutes of recess for elementary schools in Manor and Leander ISDs.

-- In 2018, we launched the HIV Opt-Out Screening Campaign.
-It encouraged local clinics to screen patients for HIV unless they opted out.
-This helped increase local screening rates to 64% above the state average and saved lives through early detection.
+- We launched the HIV Opt-Out Screening Campaign, encouraging local clinics to screen patients for HIV unless they opted out.
+This helped increase local screening rates to 64% above the state average and saved lives by enabling early detection.

 - In the aftermath of COVID-19, we partnered with city and county leaders to ensure emergency alerts were available in more than a dozen languages, transforming how risk communication reaches our diverse communities.